 ‘Sambadouro’ – Ricardo Bacelar, from Sebastiana

-Recorded in Miami, pianist Bacelar’s Sebastiana is a musical portrait of the Americas with a contemporary and distinctive Latin-American approach.
+Recorded in Miami and a 11th-hour addition to our playlists, pianist Bacelar’s Sebastiana is a musical portrait of the Americas with a contemporary and distinctive Latin-American approach.
 Produced by his friend Cesar Lemos (Ricky Martin, Paulina Rubio), these 15 tracks bring a fresh approach to classic songs by Azymuth, Gilberto Gil, Ivan Lins, Antonio Carlos Jobim and Milton Nascimento, plus a pair of instrumental originals from the lawyer-turned-musician.
-English versions helped his album achieve widespread airplay to make it to my list of the Best of Brazilian Music for 2018.
+English versions helped his album achieve widespread airplay to make it to our list of the Best of Brazilian Music for 2018.

 ‘Termos e Condicoes’ – Erasmo Carlos, from Amor É Isso